 Faith, family, and education.
 These three values are the foundation of any prosperous society.
 Unfortunately, a still young America has already begun to forget these core values.
 As a result, marriage rates are declining, standardized testing scores are dropping, and fatherless homes are increasing.
 Though these issues affect every racial and ethnic group, black Americans have especially suffered their negative consequences.
 Facing this mounting data, Minnesotan Kendall Qualls founded TakeCharge.
 Last Wednesday, February 24, Kendall Qualls and his wife Sheila came to speak to PA students about the mission of his newly founded nonprofit and ways he thinks the black community especially can return to these values.

 What is TakeCharge and why does it matter?
-Qualls founded TakeCharge to bring black Minneapolitans to their former values of faith and family, with education being the key to success.
-Qualls explained that many of the negative statistics associated with the black community can be attributed to lack of fathers, marriages, and poor education.
-Qualls used statistics, as well as his own experience, to make his point.
+Qualls founded TakeCharge to help black Minneapolitans return to former values of faith and family, with education being the key to success.
+Qualls explained that many of the negative statistics associated with the black community can be attributed to lack of fathers, marriages, and education.
+Qualls relied on statistics, as well as his own experience, to make his point.

 During the talk, Qualls shared his story to demonstrate that success is possible for black Americans like himself.
 From growing up in crime-ridden Harlem, New York to serving in the U.S. Army, working for Fortune 500 Companies, and running for U.S. Congress in 2020, Qualls embodies the American Dream.
 With TakeCharge, Qualls hopes to see more success stories like his own starting right here in the Twin Cities.